Fully Loaded (2000): Storylines

 A third predominant rivalry heading into the event was between The Undertaker and Kurt Angle.
-On the July 3 episode of Raw is War, Angle helped his Team ECK teammates Edge and Christian in retaining the WWF Tag Team Championship against The Undertaker and Kane, by attacking Undertaker and getting them disqualified.
+On the July 3 episode of Raw is War, Angle helped his Team ECK teammates Edge and Christian in retaining the WWF Tag Team Championship against The Undertaker and Kane, by attacking The Undertaker and getting them disqualified.
 After the match, he apologized for hurting Undertaker.
 The following week, an enraged Undertaker challenged Angle to a match, but Angle proposed the match to take place at Fully Loaded and escaped on a scooter.
 This made an official match between the two at Fully Loaded.

 At King of the Ring, Edge and Christian defeated defending champions Too Cool (Grand Master Sexay and Scotty 2 Hotty), The Hardy Boyz (Matt Hardy and Jeff Hardy) and T & A (Test and Albert) in a Four Corners Elimination match to win the WWF Tag Team Championship.
 On the July 10 episode of Raw is War, Edge and Christian were scheduled to defend the Tag Team Championship against the APA (Faarooq and Bradshaw), but they got themselves out of the title match when Christian faked that he was sick.
 Edge agreed to compete in a singles match against Bradshaw, which Edge won.
 On the July 13 episode of SmackDown, Edge once again refused to defend the Tag Team Championship against the APA, as Edge claimed that he had been injured after being attacked by The Rock.
 As a result, Faarooq and Christian competed in a singles match, which Faarooq won, but after the match, Edge and Christian attacked Faarooq.
 On the July 17 episode of Raw is War, the WWF Commissioner Mick Foley announced that Edge and Christian would defend the title against the APA at Fully Loaded.

 At King of the Ring, the Hardy Boyz and T&A competed in a Four Corners Elimination match for the WWF Tag Team Championship, won by Edge and Christian.
 On the July 2 episode of Sunday Night Heat, T&A and their valet Trish Stratus defeated the Hardy Boyz and their valet Lita in a six-person elimination tag team match.
 The next night, on Raw is War, Lita and Stratus managed their respective clients Jeff Hardy and Val Venis in a match, which Venis won after interference by Tazz.
 This continued as the Hardy Boyz and T&A continued to interfere in each other's matches while Lita and Stratus also continued their rivalry, leading to a six-person tag team match between the teams of T&A and Stratus and the Hardy Boyz and Lita at Fully Loaded.